Dino-Panel/docs/docs/diskcraft/reference/diskcraft-global-configuration.md

 **4.** `npm i pm2 -g`

-## Downloading DiskCraft
+## Downloading Dino

-Download the source code for diskcraft [Here](https://downloads.diskcraft.xyz).
+Download the source code for Dino [Here](https://downloads.diskcraft.xyz).

 Download the API, WEB, NL, and Configs!

 ## Configuration

-In order for Diskcraft to work you'll need to configure some things
+In order for Dino to work you'll need to configure some things

 Open your code editor, and navigate to `src/App.vue`